Lullabot/github-pm/README.md

 GitHub has a pretty simple issue management system for bug tracking, but it is flexible enough to be a pretty powerful tool for managing entire projects, large and small.
-It has issues which can reference each-other; tags for attaching meta data to your issues; methods for attaching code to your issues; and even milestones for grouping and focusing your issues within time blocks.
+It has issues which can reference each-other; labels for attaching meta data to your issues; methods for attaching code to your issues; and even milestones for grouping and focusing your issues within time blocks.